numalariamodeling/FE-2023-examples/README.md

     - Before running the experiment, update the `exp_name` (i.e. add 'burnin50'), to keep track of your simulation iterations.
 Do not change anything else in the pickup simulation, to allow for comparison across iterations picking up from different burnin durations.
     - Run the experiment, wait for it to finish, and checkout your outputs.
     - Using `serialization_analyzer.py`, run the `InsetChartAnalyzer` for both burnin and pickup.
 Make sure to modify your `serialization_years`.
 Feel free to change the `channels_inset_chart` to other ones depending on what differences you may be most interested in exploring.
     - Try plotting your results to show both burnin and pickup on the same plot for your channels of interest over time.
-You may use R or python to do so - if you get stuck there is a sample python plotting script in `Solution_scripts/Week3` called `plot_example_serialization.py` but we recommend trying to make your own version of the plot first.
+You may use R or python to do so - if you get stuck there is a sample python plotting script in `Solution_scripts/Week3` called `plot_example_serialization.py` but we strongly recommend trying to make your own version of a plot first.
         - *NOTE: these plots and analyzer scripts are just baselines for you to go off!
-You may want to make changes or include additional things as you develop your project, especially as you add complexity to the pickup.*
+You may want to make changes or include additional things, such as additional sweep variable, confidence intervals, or additional reports with new analyzers (and outputs), as you develop your project, especially as you add complexity to the pickup.*
     - Compare the plots between the experiments with 10 and 50 year burnins.
 Do you notice any differences?

 </p>